-HEADNOTES:
+Headnotes:

-- 1. The determination of the substantive law applicable to an alleged infringement is to be strictly distinguished from the jurisdiction to hear the case. - When determining the applicable substantive law, the fundamental principles governing retroactivity being enshrined and recognised in European Law and international law have to be respected. - 3.
-Considering these principle, with regard to the determination whether substantive law as laid down in the UPCA or substantive national laws of the UPCA member states applies to acts allegedly infringing traditional European bundle patents, the following applies: - a) to acts committed after the entry into force of the UPCA, the substantive law as laid down in the UPCA applies; - to acts committed before the entry into force of the UPCA, the substantive national laws apply; - c) to ongoing acts started before the entry into force of the UPCA and continued after the entry into force on 1 June 2023, the substantive law as laid down in the UPCA applies. - 4.
+- 1. Art.
+26 Brussels la Reg. prevails over R. 19.7 RoP due to the primacy of Union Law. - 2.
+The determination of the substantive law applicable to an alleged infringement is to be strictly distinguished from the jurisdiction to hear the case. - 3.
+When determining the applicable substantive law, the fundamental principles governing retroactivity being enshrined and recognised in European Law and international law have to be respected. - 4.
+Considering these principle, with regard to the determination whether substantive law as laid down in the UPCA or substantive national laws of the UPCA member states applies to acts allegedly infringing traditional European bundle patents, the following applies: - a) to acts committed after the entry into force of the UPCA, the substantive law as laid down in the UPCA applies; - b) to acts committed before the entry into force of the UPCA, the substantive national laws apply; - c) to ongoing acts started before the entry into force of the UPCA and continued after the entry into force on 1 June 2023, the substantive law as laid down in the UPCA applies. - 5.
 When assessing whether infringing acts are in that sense "ongoing" and justify the application of the UPCA as a general rule, an overly formalistic approach which runs counter to the aims of the Agreement must not be applied.
 What is decisive is to categorize such acts not in a formalistic manner which only takes into account, if, when viewed from a pure natural perspective, such acts can be referred to as separable acts, but which looks at the scenario from a normative and therefore evaluative perspective.
 Before this backdrop it is justified to apply the UPCA as a harmonized set of national law of the contracting member states of the UPCA to ongoing acts, if the infringer continues its infringing behaviour although he could have stopped the infringement in the light of the entry into force of the new regime on 1 June 2023.
 In that case, however, each party reserves the right to rely on provisions of the national laws for acts before 1 June 2023 being favourable to its position compared to the provisions of the UPCA and the RoP.
-The party which advances the argument based on national law has to elaborate on such rules
+The party which advances the argument based on national law has to elaborate on such rules of national law and set out with a sufficient degree of substantiation why that rule of national law supports its argument.

-- of national law and set out with a sufficient degree of substantiation why that rule of national law supports its argument. - 5.
-With regard to a right to information, the question of intertemporal applicability and the question of the scope of the period, for which information has to be provided, have to be distinguished.
+6. With regard to a right to information, the question of intertemporal applicability and the question of the scope of the period, for which information has to be provided, have to be distinguished.
 The rights to information provided by the UPCA as laid down in particular in Art.
 67 UPCA and Art.
 68 (3) (a) (b) UPCA in conjunction with R. 191 sentence 1 alternative 2 RoP are to interpreted to encompass time periods which resided before the entry into force of the UPCA.